Rent-to-own: History

-The concept of rent-to-own transactions first emerged in the United Kingdom and continental European countries under the hire purchase model.
+The concept of the rent-to-own transactions first emerged in the United Kingdom and continental European countries under the hire purchase model.
 One of the first rent-to-own retail stores established in the U.K. was Lotus Radio, which began operating as a radio rental business in 1933.
 Within the United States, the practice of retail-based rent-to-own businesses began to develop in the 1950s and 1960s.
 Individuals cited as key figures in the history of the rent-to-own transaction and application as a business model include Charles Loudermilk Sr., who in 1955 began renting out Army surplus chairs and later founded Aaron Rents, and J. Ernest Talley, who started Mr. T’s Rental in Wichita, Kansas in 1963, and later helped establish Rent-A-Center.

 In response to a growing desire to share information, develop uniform practices and procedures, and cultivate a positive public image within the growing rent-to-own industry in the United States, rent-to-own dealers established a trade association, the Association of Progressive Rental Organizations (APRO), in 1980.
 APRO began with approximately 40 original member companies and elected an initial board of 16.
 Today the association has approximately 350 member companies representing approximately 10,400 stores in all 50 states, Mexico and Canada.
 Rent-to-own serves 4.8 million customers at any given time in the year.
+In South Africa, one of the fastest growing rent-to-own markets in the world, sales are projected to reach US$357.36 million in revenue by 2025, with an estimated 3.79 million users.